The Art Life

 The Art Life is a blog about the art scene in Sydney, Australia and was series of television programs broadcast on ABC TV.

 The Art Life Blog

 Established in 2004 using the Blogger online service, The Art Life established itself as an independent voice of art criticism in the Australian art and media world.

-Written as an anonymous blog, the Art Life's irreverent tone, humorous articles, polls and lively reader discussion provide many readers with an introduction to the often obscure Sydney art world, from commercial galleries to artist-run initiatives, art events, personalities and news.
+Presented as an anonymous blog, The Art Life features comedic articles, polls and reader discussion to introduce readers to the Sydney art scene.